ywcui1990/numenta-apps/imbu/README.md

 # Numenta Imbu

-IMBU is a web application to demonstrate applications of Hierarchical Temporal Memory (HTM) to Natural Language Processing (NLP) problems, as well as support ongoing research.
-Originally based off of the [nupic.fluent](https://github.com/numenta-archive/nupic.fluent) OSS community project, IMBU is a project of its own in [nupic.research](https://github.com/numenta/nupic.research).
+Imbu is a web application to demonstrate applications of Hierarchical Temporal Memory (HTM) to Natural Language Processing (NLP) problems, as well as support ongoing research.
+Originally based off of the [nupic.fluent](https://github.com/numenta-archive/nupic.fluent) OSS community project, Imbu is a project of its own in [nupic.research](https://github.com/numenta/nupic.research).

 ## License